 Image-guided interventions, also known as interventional radiology, is the use of imaging modalities, such as ultrasound, fluoroscopy (X-rays), and endoscopy (small video cameras), to guide veterinary therapeutic procedures.
-In most cases, these procedures are performed through the use of very small incisions, or sometimes no incision at all, which makes them very minimally invasive.
+In most cases, these procedures are performed through the use of very small incisions, or sometimes no incision at all, which makes them minimally invasive.
 Advantages of these therapies include reduced complications, shorter hospital stays, and the ability to treat conditions for which no treatments may exist or in which conventional treatments involve risks that are unacceptable to the client or veterinary patient.
-Image-guided interventions have many far reaching applications across species, organ systems, and diseases.
+Image-guided interventions have many far reaching applications across species, organ systems and diseases.

 Image-guided interventions are often complex and require considerable technical expertise.
 While very few veterinarians are trained in these procedures, the UF Small Animal Hospital has implemented the only multi-disciplinary veterinary image-guided interventional service including veterinary specialists from the Diagnostic Imaging, Surgery, Internal Medicine, Cardiology, Oncology, Emergency and Critical Care services.
-This team oriented approach allows us to bring together the knowledge, training, and experience of multiple individuals in order to offer the best possible care to our patients.
+This team oriented approach allows us to bring together the knowledge, training and experience of multiple individuals in order to offer the best possible care to our patients.
 The UF Image-Guided Interventional Service is currently offering the following procedures; however, we, and others in this exciting field, are constantly working to refine image-guided techniques and the potential to develop new image-guided therapies in veterinary patients is almost endless.

 Airway/respiratory (breathing/lung):